DO NOT MISS – Beautiful, Emotional, Full of Universal Truth. Awarded 5 stars on Goodreads.

 What makes this book so wonderful is not simply a creative storyline, or a sympathetic protagonist, or important and well-integrated universal themes.
 It’s how Greer managed to so perfectly weave all three together to create something so unique, so beautiful, and so full of human truth.

 His central character is 50ish, moderately successful writer Arthur Less, whose latest manuscript has just been rejected by his long-time publisher.
 Deeply discouraged, preoccupied about turning 50, and fearful that the best part of his life may be over, Less cobbles together a trip around the world out of a pile of nearly-forgotten invitations.
-This will give him a chance to rewrite his manuscript, as well as providing an acceptable excuse for not attending a recent lover’s wedding.
+This will give him a chance to rewrite his manuscript, as well as providing an acceptable excuse for not attending a former lover’s wedding.

 As I traveled with Less —to Italy, Germany, France, Morocco, India, and Japan — and as he is reacquainted with aging friends, grabbing a few brief sexual experiences and suffering some personal humiliations, I came to care for him so deeply.
 Because throughout this mid-life crisis, he demonstrates such honesty, humor, and humanity — all the while struggling to give his life enough meaning to keep going.